TomCarr/exTREEmaTIME/README.md

 # exTREEmaTIME
 exTREEmaTIME: a simple method for incorporating uncertainty into divergence time estimates.
-Instructions and further details can be found [here](https://github.com/TomCarr/exTREEmaTIME/wiki).
+Instructions and further details are [HERE](https://github.com/TomCarr/exTREEmaTIME/wiki).